Connectivity of spaces of directed paths in geometric models for concurrent computation: Future links and their connectivity

-\begin{example} \begin{enumerate} \item Consider two resources $r^1, r^2$ of capacity three each, and four processors $p_i,\; 1\le i\le 4$. \begin{description} \item[A] Processors $p_i, i\le 3,$ start with $Pr^1Pr^2$ and $p_4$ starts with $Pr^2Pr^1$.
-At the vertex $v=(2,2,2,2)\in X_0^P$ with the final lock requests, $p_4$ cannot proceed whereas two of the processors $p_i,\; i\le 3,$ can proceed concurrently.
-Hence $lk^+(X;v)$ is the 1-skeleton of a 2-simplex homeomorphic to $S^1$ (path-connected, but not simply-connected). \item[B] $p_1,p_2$ start with $Pr^1Pr^2$ and $p_3,p_4$ starts with $Pr^2Pr^1$.
-At the vertex $v=(2,2,2,2)$, one out of $p_1,p_2$ and one out of $p_3,p_4$ -- but not both -- can proceed.
-Hence $lk^+(X;v)$ is the join of two spaces consisting of two points each; the resulting graph is homotopy equivalent to $S^1$. \end{description} In both cases, $\kappa(X;v)=2$. \item Now add a fifth processor $p_0$ starting with $Pr^1Pr^2$. \begin{description} \item[A] The vertex $w=(2,2,2,2,2)$ is no longer reachable: $cr^1(w)=4>3=\kappa (r^1)$. \item[B] At $w$, only one of processors $p_0,p_1,p_2$ can proceed; $p_3$ and $p_4$ have to wait.
-Hence $lk^+(X,w)$ is a three-point space and not path-connected.
-This agrees with our observation from Remark \ref{rem:notpc}: $\kappa(X;w)=1$. \end{description} \end{enumerate} \end{example}

-\begin{remark} Is it necessary to analyze the local future of (points on) faces of the state spaes, as well?
-This is not the case as long as we only consider spaces of d-paths whose target is a \emph{vertex} $t$.
+\begin{remark} Is it necessary to analyse the local future of (points on) faces of the state spaces, as well?
+This is not the case as long as we only consider spaces of directed paths whose target is a \emph{vertex} $t$.
 It is shown in Fajstrup \cite{Fajstrup:05} that $\vec{P}(X)_v^{t}$ and $\vec{P}(X)_{v_0}^{t}$ are homotopy equivalent if $v$ is a point on a face with top vertex $v_0$. \end{remark}